Ratio of Debt to Income

-Usually, conventional mortgages require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the payment.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that makes up the payment.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
-Recurring debt includes credit card payments, auto loans, child support, and the like.
+The second number is what percent of your gross income every month that can be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Pre-Qualifying Calculator.

-Remember these ratios are only guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to go over pre-qualification to determine how much you can afford.

 First Southeast Mortgage Corporation can answer questions about these ratios and many others.
-Call us at 954.920.9799.
+Call us: 954.920.9799.